About the Program

 WSU’s music education experience is well-rounded and designed to prepare you for a lifetime of teaching in the music classroom.
 Our faculty have hands-on experience in the field, are knowledgeable about current research and trends, and are innovative in their approach to teaching future music educators.

 Gaining experience as an educator can be difficult prior to your first job.
 We believe that it is imperative to give you experiences that will prepare you for your career throughout our entire program.
-This includes field experiences of observation and teaching, weekly lab bands/choirs to keep your skills as an educator honed, and regular videotaping and self-evaluation throughout the program.
+This includes courses designed to give you the technical knowledge to be a great teacher, field experiences of observation and teaching, and regular teaching opportunities across all of your music education courses.

 Those that leave our program and are seeking employment find it.
 We are happy to have WSU grads as educators throughout the west coast and Northwest Region.

 - Prepare students for the classroom with a breadth of skill and knowledge.
-This will allow our students to be prepared for the needs of the classroom, students, and administration.
+This will allow our students to serve their students, community, and co-workers well.

 - Create a sense of lifelong learning.
 The music classroom and the education system are constantly evolving.
 While we wish to have confident educators we also want to instill a sense of creativity and wonder.
 This will allow our students to evolve throughout their careers and to be able to work through inevitable change.